Gymkata: Plot

 Jonathan Cabot is approached by the Special Intelligence Agency (SIA) to play "the Game".
 The Game is an athletic competition in the fictional country of Parmistan, a tiny mountain nation in the Hindu Kush mountain range.
 Parmistan forces all foreigners to play the Game, which is an endurance race with obstacles, all the while being chased by local Parmistan warriors.
 If a person wins, they are granted their life and a wish.
 The SIA wants Jonathan to win the game so that he can use his wish to install a US satellite monitoring station, which could monitor all satellites in space and act as an early warning system in case of a nuclear attack.
-As an extra incentive, Jonathan is also told that his father (who went missing) was actually an SIA operative who was sent to play the Game but was never heard from again.
+As an extra incentive, Jonathan is also told that his father Colonel Cabot (who went missing) was actually an SIA operative who was sent to play the Game but was never heard from again.

 After a training period with a martial arts teacher, a Japanese guru, and a beautiful Parmistan princess named Rubali, Jonathan is deemed ready and sent to the town of Karabal on the Caspian Sea for infiltration into Parmistan.
 While in Karabal, he is attacked by terrorist agents who kidnap Rubali.
 Jonathan quickly raids the terrorist training center and, using his unstoppable "gymkata" fighting style that combines gymnastics with karate, easily disables dozens of terrorists before rescuing the princess and returning to the salt mine where he is staying.
-However, when he returns, he finds out that his handler has betrayed him to the enemy.
+However, when he returns, he finds out that his handler Colonel John "Stork" Mackle has betrayed him to the enemy.
 Luckily, the SIA arrives in the nick of time to save him.

 Jonathan and Rubali use a raft to float down the river into Parmistan where they are promptly seized by Parmistan warriors and, after a fight, Jonathan is knocked out.
 When he wakes up, he is in the palace of Parmistan's ruler, known as the Khan, and is greeted by other players of the Game who have also arrived to play it.
-While waiting for the Game to start, Jonathan learns from Rubali that the king's right-hand man and manager of the Game, Commander Zamir, is actually planning a coup against the King and will attempt to sell the satellite rights to the enemy.
+While waiting for the Game to start, Jonathan learns from Rubali that the Khan's right-hand man and manager of the Game, Commander Zamir, is actually planning a coup against the Khan and will attempt to sell the satellite rights to the enemy.
 Zamir also intends to marry Rubali to solidify his claim to the throne.